artecs-group/RVfpga-sim-addons/Computer_Fundamentals/README.md

 Do the following tasks:
 - Analyze and simulate the C program in Ripes.
 Test different optimization levels and compare the code generated in each case.
-- Analyze and Ssimulate the RISC-V assembly program in Ripes.
+- Analyze and simulate the RISC-V assembly program in Ripes.
 Pay special attention to the RISC-V calling convention.
 Compare it with the program generated in C.

 #### Exercise 18